-Continuing with the same example, after someone searches “best place for hiking near me” on Google, Google could then deliver the top-ranking pages or blog posts of reviews made by locals or hikers on the best hiking spots in the local area.
+Using the same example, after someone searches “best place for hiking near me” on Google, Google could then deliver the top-ranking pages or blog posts of reviews made by locals or hikers on the best hiking spots in the local area.
 In this case, the blog posts are the assets.

 When someone searches for “best place for hiking near me” on Google, Google is considered the channel in the situation.

 Let’s say you’re creating a blog post.
-If you want your post to rank for queries like “best place for hiking near me,” you can include the keywords “best place for hiking near me” in the most essential areas of the post.
-In the case of a blog post, these areas refer to the title, URL, metadata, headers, images, featured image, and alt texts.
+If you want your post to rank for queries like “best place for hiking near me,” you can include the keywords “best place for hiking near me” in the essential areas of the post.
+In the case of a blog post, these areas refer to the title, URL, metadata, headers, images, featured images, and alt texts.

 10 Easy SEO Tips to Observe for SEO Beginners